Jayesh-Karma/ToastX/README.md

 ToastX is a lightweight and highly customizable React toast notification package that provides visually appealing and responsive notifications with smooth animations.

-Highly customizable, we can use images, our own css styles (i.e background colors etc) to modify this toasts.
+Highly customizable, we can use images, our own css styles (i.e background colors etc) to modify this toasts and Open other pages also just by clicking on the toast just like notifications.

 ## 🚀 Features
 - Fully customizable styles